-It seems less than coincidental that North Carolina State University is the only such institution to host an Arnold Palmer Design Company route.
+It seems less than coincidental that North Carolina State University is the only such institution to host an Arnold Palmer Design Company layout.
 Perhaps that employees Erik Larsen and Brandon Johnson are both graduates played some hand in the decision?
 At any rate, Lonnie Poole is a fine course for Wolfpack faithful to enjoy.

 That is, if they can remain patient through the first three holes, which offers one of the toughest opening stretches at any golf course.
 The first hole is a 580-yard brute that defends par with ample bunkering as well as distance (there are “firm handshakes” and there’s bone-crushing handshakes!), which is followed by a 235-yard par three that features a 60-yard deep green.
-Finally, the No. 1 handicap hole comes at No. 3.
+Finally, the No. 1 handicap hole comes at the 3rd.
 This second par five is “only” 550 yards and all the more toothy for it.
 Once past this initial stretch, players can ease into their regularly-scheduled handicap expectations.

-This course, like The Warren at Notre Dame, titles its holes after alumni who have made significant contributions to the school over the years.
+This course, like the Warren at Notre Dame, titles its holes after alumni who have made significant contributions to the school over the years.

 In an area loaded with higher education institutions, North Carolina State University has always managed to stand out.
 With so many excellent academic programs, particularly in engineering, technology, and other niche natural sciences, NC State has arguably played the most critical role in the Research Triangle’s exponential expansion.